Spaghettification: Relation to the event horizon

-The point at which tidal forces destroy an object or kill a person is proportional to the black hole's mass.
-This point is not the event horizon.
-For a supermassive black hole, such as those found at a galaxy's center, this point lies within the event horizon, so an astronaut may cross the event horizon without noticing any squashing and pulling, although it remains only a matter of time, as once inside an event horizon, falling towards the center is inevitable.
-Stellar black holes have much higher spacetime curvature at their event horizon, so the tidal forces would spaghettify the astronaut before the event horizon.
+The point at which tidal forces destroy an object or kill a person is proportional to the black hole's mass and is distinct from the event horizon.
+For a supermassive black hole, such as those found at a galaxy's center, this point lies within the event horizon.
+As a result, an astronaut may cross the event horizon without noticing any significant tidal forces.
+Once inside the event horizon, however, falling toward the center becomes inevitable.
+Stellar black holes have much higher spacetime curvature at their event horizon, so the tidal forces would cause the astronaut to undergo spaghettification before the event horizon.